-Churches are growing so big today that they have had to add a new type of church – the gigachurch.
+Churches are growing so big today they had to add a new type of church – the gigachurch.
 A gigachurch is a church that has more than 10,000 in worship during a given week.
 10,000!
 Can you imagine that?
-At one time we differentiated churches between those that had a thousand or more in worship and those who didn’t.
-Those who did were called megachurches, but now we have enough churches that worship more than 10,000 a week they created a new name for them.
+At one time churches were just churches, but eventually some grew so big we called them megachurches and those worshipped over 2,000 a week.
+But now we have gigachurches.
 Could you imagine our building holding 10,000 people?
 We would definitely need that new sanctuary.
 And probably more parking.
-How would you feel if BMUC became a gigachurch?
+How would you feel if EVUMC became a gigachurch?
 Some of you would be in awe!
 Some of you…would feel uneasy.
 There are people who love coming to a church where it feels like family, where you know almost everyone’s name.
-They worry about losing that intimacy of a small church.
-Some people feel that if we worry about church growth we are losing sight of helping people grow deeper in their faith.
-They believe true discipleship can’t come in such a large group.
-On the surface, those are admirable concerns.
-But I want to challenge you to think about it.
-Are those real concerns or are they masking something else?
+They worry about losing the intimacy of a small church.
+They worry a church that’s too big will mean we can’t truly build community or grow deeper in our faith.
+But are those real concerns or are they masking something else?
 Maybe a fear of change?

-The truth is, people who go to big churches feel as connected to God as all of us.
+The truth is, people who go to big churches feel as connected as all of us.

 Talking about church growth makes some people feel uncomfortable.

 Like that’s not what church is supposed to be about.
 That somehow if we try and grow the church we’re losing sight of helping people grow deeper in their faith.
-Or that if we try to reach certain membership goals, we’re forgetting what it means to be a church.
-But church growth is helping us to not only grow deeper in our own faith but to help others develop their own.
+Or that we’re forgetting what it means to be a church.
+But church growth is helping us to not only grow deeper in our own faith but to help others develop theirs.
 Numbers are simply one way to measure how effective we are in accomplishing the mission that Christ himself gave to us.
-And that mission is the same now as it was 2000 years ago when Jesus walked the Earth, to make disciples in his name and baptize all the nations in the name of the Father and of the Son and of the Holy Spirit.
+And that mission is the same now as it was 2000 years ago when Jesus walked the Earth, to make disciples in his name and baptize the nations in the name of the Father and of the Son and of the Holy Spirit.
 It’s what is known as the Great Commission, and until that mission is accomplished, we should be devoting our time, energy, and effort into making it a reality.
 Imagine a world filled with people who were actually followers of Jesus Christ.
 People who acted like he did, loved like he did, and gave of themselves like he did for one another.
 What an amazing world that would be!

 God cares about the numbers.

 God cares about the numbers because behind every number is a real person.
 When I was doing research for our sermon today, I read that line and it stuck with me.
 Behind every number is a real person.
-If you have a Bible or a Bible app on your phone, would you please go to Luke 13:22-30.
-Luke 13:22-30.
 If the Bible is any indicator, God cares very much about the numbers.
 In fact, there’s a whole book in the Bible called Numbers, and in chapter 26 of that book, it lists how many men were in each clan.
 By the end of that chapter, we know the total number of men in Israel was 601,730.
 That’s a very specific number.
 In Acts 1, the Bible tells us there were about 120 Christ followers, men and women both, and this was right after Christ went back up to Heaven.
 In Acts 2, we find out 3,000 people came to Christ in that one day.
 By Acts 4, we find out that the number of men, just men, who believed had grown to about 5,000.
 That doesn’t include the women and children which would have made that number even bigger.
 By the end of the book of Acts, there are so many people coming to Christ, they simply say over and over again how their numbers kept increasing.
 And even though their numbers kept increasing, they didn’t say to themselves, “Well, that’s pretty good.”
 Instead, they went out into the world, sending disciples to the ends of the known earth to teach about the love of Christ.
 They felt this way because they took seriously what Jesus told them.